 Second & fourth Saturday of every month starting at 9:30 AM

 St. Mary's feeds between 180 and 330 people a filling breakfast in a friendly manner.
-In 2014 we averaged 235 guests a breakfast.
+So far, in 2017 we average 269 guests a breakfast.
 All of the people we feed are our guests.
 Some at the breakfast help regularly in the kitchen.
 Others help with tables and chairs.
 Many are veterans.
 This institution is an equal opportunity provider.

 Family Night Shelter